Gloria Jean's Coffees: Financial support for the Australian Christian Lobby

 Change of management in December 2014 has led some LGBT community members to question the relevance of a continuing boycott.

 Underpayment of wages

 In February 2014, a Gloria Jean's franchise in the Melbourne suburb of Caulfield was fined $110,000 for underpaying staff following an investigation by the Fair Work Ombudsman which found that 22 workers were paid as little as $8 per hour (or around half the minimum wage).

+Loss-making shops and illegitimate marketing expenses

+In December 2022, the Australian Competition & Consumer Commission won a civil court case against the owner of Gloria Jean's, Retail Food Group, resulting in Michel's Patisserie and Gloria Jean's franchises receiving repayments and debt erasures totalling $10 million as part of a settlement relating to allegedly illegitimate marketing expenses and allegedly being sold loss-making shops.